1991 Pacific typhoon season: Severe Tropical Storm Sharon (Auring)

+Severe Tropical Storm Sharon existed between March 5 and March 16, 1991.
+Sharon hit the Philippines.

 Typhoon Tim

 On March 17, a cluster of thunderstorms grouped together which formed a low pressure area far east of the Mariana islands.
 The low pressure area rapidly intensified and became a tropical storm 4 days after formation.
 Favorable conditions allowed the system to continue to intensify into a Category 1 typhoon.
 High wind shear on March 25 caused the system to weakened, and it transitioned into an extratropical cyclone.

 Tropical Storm Vanessa (Bebeng)

 Vanessa deepened over the South China Sea.

 Typhoon Walt (Karing)

 On May 3 an area of disturbed area formed south east of the Mariana Islands.
 A day later the system strengthened into a tropical depression, and continued to intensify into typhoon status four days later.
 The system showed annular characteristics on May 11, showing an axisymmetric shape.
 Walt reached peak intensity on May 12, before showing a distinct eyewall replacement cycle lasting four hours from late May 13 to May 14.
 When the eyewall replacement cycle was over, a new, larger eye measuring 65 kilometers across formed.
 Walt soon turned north east, becoming extratropical on May 17, before merging with another extratropical cyclone north east of Japan.